 Consult with a licensed viatical settlement broker to review your policy and determine what the best alternative is for you.

-When working with a viatical settlement broker, bear in mind that different states have different licensing requirements, and may in fact require you to work directly with a broker.
-This is for your protections as a consumer.
+When considering a viatical settlement broker, policyholders should bear in mind that different states have different licensing requirements.
+Some states, in an effort to promote consumer protection, actually require policyholders to work with a broker.

-Take your time selecting a viatical settlement broker.
-It’s a very important decision for you.
-Reputable brokers will take the time to answer all of your questions and will provide references for you to talk with about their experience.
+Policyholders are encouraged to spend considerable when time selecting a viatical settlement broker.
+It’s a very important decision.
+Reputable brokers will take the time to answer all questions and will provide references for you to talk with about their experience.

-If you’re interested in viatical settlements, you quite likely have a life insurance policy that you are thinking of selling.
-Having paid premiums for a number of years can sometimes make people reluctant to part with it.
-But, it’s important to remember that a life insurance policy is simply a financial asset that you purchased to meet your financial needs.
+Policyholders interested in viatical settlements can get an immediate estimate by using free viatical settlement calculators.
+Having paid premiums for a number of years can sometimes cause a hesitation to sell.
+However, it’s important to remember that a life insurance policy is a financial asset purchased to help meet financial needs.
 If you have been diagnosed with a terminal illness, you may have an immediate need to benefit from your policy.

-Before talking with a viatical settlement broker, you may want to use Windsor’s viatical settlement calculator.
-Here you’ll enter basic information about yourself and your policy, then the calculator will give you an estimate on the value of your policy.
-You’ll then want to talk with a Windsor viatical settlement broker and have a conversation about your specific situation and how they can help.
+Before talking with a viatical settlement broker, policyholders may want to use a viatical settlement calculator.
+After entering basic information about the insured and the policy, the calculator will provide an immediate estimate.
+Policyholders, now armed with an estimate, are better-prepared to speak with a viatical settlement broker to determine if a proper broker can help.

 Q: Can someone who isn’t terminally ill still sell their life insurance policy for profit?